| Knowing What to Do Immediately Following A

 and you were in fact considered as another candidate for the position.

+What to do if you aren't hired.
 Finding out you weren't hired after you've gone through all the

 effort of applying, interviewing and following up can be incredibly

+frustrating.
 Never give up!
 Timely follow-up and appropriate communication will

 show your professionalism and will help you to stay in the employer's